korenmiklos/kezdigabor.life/_topics/03-tributes.md

 ![](/images/teach-landscape.jpg)

-"The classroom is where Gábor belonged.
-Hundreds of students were inspired by his passion for social science and data analysis."
+The classroom is where Gábor belonged.
+Hundreds of students were inspired by his passion for social science and data analysis.

 [CEU mourns the loss of Gábor Kézdi (CEU)](https://www.ceu.edu/article/2021-07-01/ceu-mourns-loss-gabor-kezdi)